Glossary

 Capital Gains Tax (CGT)

 A tax on the profit made when disposing of an asset that has increased in value.
 Transfers between spouses and civil partners during marriage are on a no-gain/no-loss basis.
 Following separation, transfers made within three tax years of the end of the tax year of separation (from April 2023 onwards) continue to benefit from this relief.
 After this period, CGT may apply, making the timing of asset transfers a critical consideration in financial remedy proceedings.
+See our tax advice for separating couples page for more detail.

 Clean Break

 A court order terminating all ongoing financial obligations between divorcing parties.
 A clean break prevents either party from making future financial claims against the other.
 It does not ordinarily affect child maintenance obligations.
 Whether a clean break is achievable depends on the parties' respective financial positions and needs.
+See our matrimonial finance services page for more detail.

 Comparable Transactions